 Maybe you’re drinking the unsweetened versions of energy drinks with aspartame.
 Artificial sweeteners come with their own set of problems, like making us consume more calories and gaining weight in the long run.
 Aspartame and its friends also have a negative hormonal effect on the body which creates belly fat.
 More about artificial sweeteners on the Military Diet…

-Really, energy drinks are okay OCCASIONALLY, just like anything else.
-But please avoid energy drinks as a habit.
+Energy drinks are okay OCCASIONALLY, just like anything else.
+Avoid energy drinks as a habit.

 What are the alternatives to energy drinks?